 Scotland County Emergency Services building, located at 1403 West Blvd. in Laurinburg, was constructed in July of 1987.
-It serves as the headquarters for Emergency Medical Services, Emergency Management and one of the County's E-911 Public Safety Answering Point.
-The facility is equipted with full sleeping quarters, shower facilities, a kitchen, and back up generator power to allow the continued operation of both EMS and E-911 in a disaster situation.
+It serves as the headquarters for Emergency Medical Services and offices for Emergency Management.
+The facility is equipted with full sleeping quarters, shower facilities, a kitchen, and back up generator power to allow the continued operation of both EMS and the County Communications tower in a disaster situation.
+The facility is centrally located to provide easy access to the concentrated populations of Scotland County.
+It is located adjacent to the new County EOC and Consolidated 911 Communications Center, built and put into operation in 2014.

 EMS Customer Survey Link